matepek/vscode-catch2-test-adapter/README.md

 ## Configuration

-The extension is pre-configured and should find executables inside the working directory which match the following pattern:
+The extension is pre-configured (`catch2TestExplorer.executables`) and should find executables inside the working directory which match the following pattern:

 > `{build,Build,BUILD,out,Out,OUT}/**/*{test,Test,TEST}*`.

-This basically means executables inside the `build` and `out` directories (recursive) which contain the `test` word in their name (including extensions).
+This basically means executables inside the `build` and `out` directories (recursive `/**/`) which contain the `test` word in their name (including extensions).

+See vscode's [documentation](https://code.visualstudio.com/docs/editor/codebasics#_advanced-search-options) for syntax.

 Not good enough for you?!: Edit your `.vscode/settings.json` [file](https://code.visualstudio.com/docs/getstarted/settings) according to the [examples](#Examples) bellow!